Looking for information about home support re-design? Visit our

 Instead of paying a home support agency to provide services, we provide you with money to hire your own home support workers.
 CSIL places greater responsibility on you but also gives you greater flexibility, choice and autonomy to manage your home support services.

-You are eligible to apply to the CSIL program if you:
+You may be eligible to apply to the CSIL program if you:

 - Can safely manage and coordinate all aspects of your care, including the administrative responsibilities.
 If you need help, a legal representative or client support group can apply to be the employer on your behalf.